clementchadebec/benchmark_VAE/README.md

 Replace *mnist* by cifar or celeba to access to other neural nets.

 ## Distributed Training with `Pythae`
-As of v0.1.0, Pythae now supports distributed training using PyTorch's [DDP](https://pytorch.org/docs/stable/notes/ddp.html).
-It allows you to train your favorite VAE faster and on larger dataset using multi-node and/or multi-gpu training.
+As of `v0.1.0`, Pythae now supports distributed training using PyTorch's [DDP](https://pytorch.org/docs/stable/notes/ddp.html).
+It allows you to train your favorite VAE faster and on larger dataset using multi-gpu and/or multi-node training.

-To do so, you can built a python script that will then be launched by a launcher (such as `srun` on a cluster).
-The only thing that is needed in the script is to specify some elements relative to the environment (such as the number of nodes/gpus) directly in the training configuration as follows
+To do so, you can build a python script that will then be launched by a launcher (such as `srun` on a cluster).
+The only thing that is needed in the script is to specify some elements relative to the distributed environment (such as the number of nodes/gpus) directly in the training configuration as follows

 ```python
 >>> training_config = BaseTrainerConfig(